-After the floor and walls were tiled it was down to us to paint and decorate the room.
-We tried a few swatches to pick up the punchy blue of the floor tiles and in the end we opted for a soft grey, which complimented the room perfectly.
+After the floor and walls were tiled, it was down to us to paint and decorate the room.
+We tried a few swatches to pick up the punchy blue of the floor tiles.
+In the end, we opted for a soft grey, which complemented the room perfectly.

-We didn’t have much wall space for a large radiator so we had a towel warmer fitted above the bath and although this looks beautiful, it is a decision I regret.
-This room is very cold in the winter and the towel warmer doesn’t kick out enough heat – there’s nothing worse than getting out of a hot shower into a freezing room!
+We didn’t have much wall space for a large radiator, so we had a towel warmer fitted above the bath.
+Although this looks beautiful, it is a decision I regret.
+This room is very cold in the winter and the towel warmer doesn’t kick out enough heat.
+There’s nothing worse than getting out of a hot shower into a freezing room!
 It’s something we will look into in the future.

 Some months on from the bathroom renovation and we have definitely got a lot of use out of our new suite.
 It is perfect for our little family.
 The boys can splash around in the bath (often flooding the floor) and I can still enjoy relaxing hot showers after a long day.

 Featured image: After tiling the bathroom, the space is now clean and fresh and perfect for our family.